Hanrich Claassen, Music Director and Symphonic Orchestra Conductor

 Besides music, Dr. Cespedes holds a degree in Environmental Engineering with an emphasis in Management of Protected Areas in Bolivia.
 He has two younger sisters, Adriana who plays Bass, and Wara who plays violin.
 He is happily married to his wife, Emily, who plays violin and accompanies him on piano.

 Sarah Morrison, Overture Strings Conductor

 Sarah Morrison currently serves as conductor of the Florida Symphony Youth Orchestra Overture Strings and has recently directed the FSYO’s Sing-Song, String Along program for beginning violinists.

 Ms. Morrison earned her Master of Music Education and Master of Music in Violin Performance from Florida State University and her Bachelor of Arts in Music and Humanities from Rollins College.
 She has completed her Suzuki Violin Book One Teacher Training at the Atlanta Suzuki Institute.
 Prior to teaching in Florida, Ms. Morrison directed the orchestras at Crownover Middle School in Denton, Texas, from 2002 to 2006, and served as elementary string specialist in the public schools of Salem, Oregon.

 Ms. Morrison is an active all-county orchestra clinician, adjudicator, and presenter in Florida and currently serves as Chair of the Florida Orchestra Association Mentoring Committee.
-She has been invited to conduct all-county and all-region orchestras in Polk, Pinellas, Collier, and Hillsborough counties as well as in Knoxville, Tennessee.
-Under Ms. Morrison’s direction, the Rochelle Swinging Strings were invited to perform at the 2010 FMEA Clinic-Conference.
+She has been honored to conduct all-county and all-region orchestras in Polk, Pinellas, Collier, Hillsborough, Volusia and Orange counties as well as in Knoxville, Tennessee.
+Under Ms. Morrison’s direction, the Rochelle Swinging Strings had the pleasure of performing at the 2010 FMEA Clinic-Conference.

 Heide Evans Waldron, Executive Director